-Affordability checks – we assess a borrower’s income, expenses and levels of debt.
+- Affordability checks – we use Open Banking to assess a borrower’s income, expenses and levels of debt.

 As an investor, your funds are automatically spread across at least 5 borrowers, reducing your exposure to risk.
 The fact that your investment is diversified across a range of loans means the impact of any individual borrower not paying is greatly reduced.